Ways to Use the Verb PAY

 Pay up

-Meaning: to pay the full amount you owe
+Meaning: to pay the money you owe, especially after being asked

 Pay up front